-Revised and Adopted June 27, 2019 (Most Recently Reviewed Fall 2024)
+Revised and Adopted June 27, 2019 (Most Recently Reviewed Spring 2025)

 The Marshall University Physician Assistant Program is dedicated to providing high-quality medical education to develop a competent physician assistant workforce to meet needs in primary and specialty care.
 Graduates of our program will contribute to the quality of life in their communities and regions through excellent health care.
-Building upon this foundation, we strive to fulfill the need for care in rural underserved areas and to engage our physician assistants in lifelong learning in an academic community that promotes diversity.
+Building upon this foundation, we strive to fulfill the need for care in rural underserved areas and to engage our physician assistants in lifelong learning in a supportive academic community.

-Program Location Robert W. Coon Education Building 1542 Spring Valley Drive Huntington, WV 25704 MUPA Student Handbook: A Policy and Procedure Manual_2.21.25_A Page 11 of 108
+Program Location Robert W. Coon Education Building 1542 Spring Valley Drive Huntington, WV 25704 MUPA Student Handbook: A Policy and Procedure Manual_3.27.25_A Page 11 of 107